-Supplemental Vision/Hearing Allowance Supplemental Vision/Hearing Allowance Members receive \$500 annual allowance on their Flex Card (see description below), which can be used towards out-of-pocket costs for the plan's covered Vision and/or Hearing benefits, allowing members to extend their coverage.
-For a complete description of covered Vision and Hearing services, please refer to the Vision and Hearing benefit sections within this Medical provider must accept Visa.
+What you must pay when you get these services Services that are covered for you Supplemental Vision/Hearing Allowance \$0 copay Members receive \$500 annual allowance on their Flex Card (see description below), which can be used towards out-of-pocket costs for the plan's covered Vision and/or Hearing benefits, allowing members to extend their coverage.
+For a complete description of covered Vision and Hearing services, please refer to the Vision and Hearing benefit sections within this Medical Benefits Chart.
+Services must be provided where the primary business is Vision Services or Hearing Services, and the provider must accept Visa.
 Unused amounts expire at the end of the plan year.
 Current members who already have a Flex Card can continue to use that same Flex Card in 2025.
 New members will receive their Flex Card in a separate mailing with additional information.
-The Flex Card will not require activation, and will
+The Flex Card will not require activation, and will be ready to use upon arrival.
 Amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 Refer to Chapter 4, Section 1.2 for more information.